-The NI 9216 resistance temperature detector (RTD) analog input module features eight channels and 24 bits of resolution for PT100 $\Omega$ RTD measurements with built-in 50/60 Hz noise rejection.
-The NI 9216, compatible with 3- and 4-wire RTD measurements, automatically detects the type of RTD (3- or 4-wire) connected to the channel and configures each channel for the appropriate mode.
+The NI 9216 resistance temperature detector (RTD) analog input module features eight channels and 24 bits of resolution for PT100 Ω RTD measurements with built-in 50/60 Hz noise rejection.
+The NI 9216 automatically detects the type of RTD (3- or 4-wire) connected to the channel and configures each channel for the appropriate mode.
 The module provides 1 mA of current excitation per channel.